StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 * IMC spectres now use the Militia (Mk.I) model on The Refueling Raid, since the Mk.II model isn't canonically introduced until The Colony.
 * The team you pick in the lobby will always be the team you're assigned to in-game.
 * Campaign mission briefings will now play in full.
-* Grunt captains will be inside campaign-specific Titans when executed (and you can now hitch a ride on them!)
 * Cloak drones and spectre variants will not spawn in campaign, since those are canonically introduced afterwards.
 * Titans will have a chance to use any Titan execution, regardless of the chassis, since they were all animated.
 This makes things less visually repetitive.